liu-kan/gfm-rag/README.md

 ```

 You need to create a [configuration file](gfmrag/workflow/config/stage2_qa_finetune.yaml) for fine-tuning.

+> [!NOTE]
+> We have already released the pre-trained model checkpoint [here](https://huggingface.co/rmanluo/GFM-RAG-8M), which can be used for further finetuning.
+The model will be automatically downloaded by specifying it in the configuration.
+> ```yaml
+> checkpoint: rmanluo/GFM-RAG-8M
+> ```

 Details of the configuration parameters are explained in the [GFM-RAG Fine-tuning Configuration](https://rmanluo.github.io/gfm-rag/config/gfmrag_finetune_config/) page.